Schedule California Active Shooter Training Online with ALICE

 Across the country, including the state of California, active shooter training is an essential part of keeping people safe.
 From hospitals and schools to churches and businesses, individuals in every organization deserve to know how to protect themselves — and be active participants in their own safety and survival in the event of a high-risk scenario.
 Our preparedness solutions and active shooter training in California can help organizations of all types and sizes to be ready.
-Contact ALICE Training Institute today to find out more.Get A Free Quote Today
+Contact ALICE Training today to find out more.Register for Your Online Training

 The Effect of ALICE's California Active Shooter Training

-For organizations of all kinds, ALICE Training Institute is there.
+For organizations of all kinds, ALICE Training is there.
 From preparedness training for students to active shooter training for law enforcement, California residents have access to solutions they need so they can respond under pressure.
-To date, ALICE has provided training to:
+To date, ALICE Training has served:

 California Active Shooter Training and Safety Legislation